ScarletBowen/urban-oasis-app/README.md

 AS a user, I want to find a park on the map

-WHEN I run `npm run build` I should successfully be able to see the website
+WHEN I run `npm run develop` I should successfully be able to see the website

 WHEN I view the file structure, I should be able to see the client and server files